PREVENTION OF TOOTH DECAY IN CHILDREN

 SYMPTOMS OF TOOTH DECAY IN CHILDREN

-Young children’s teeth are comparatively weaker and are generally more susceptible to gum diseases.
-Various symptoms can indicate the presence of tooth decay in your children’s mouth, such as the appearance of holes or dark spots on teeth, toothache, swollen gums, or sensitivity to temperature extremes.
+Young children’s teeth are comparatively weaker and more susceptible to gum disease.
+Several symptoms may indicate the presence of tooth decay in your child’s mouth, such as the appearance of holes or dark spots on the teeth, toothache, swollen gums, or sensitivity to hot or cold temperatures.

-If you notice any of these symptoms in your children’s teeth, take them to a dentist as soon as possible to prevent serious dental issues.
-The problems caused by tooth decay are mild or unnoticeable in the beginning, but if they are left untreated for extended periods, the decay spreads to other oral structures and eventually results in tooth and bone loss.
+If you notice any of these symptoms in your child’s teeth, take them to a dentist as soon as possible to prevent more serious dental issues.
+Tooth decay often causes mild or unnoticeable problems at first, but if left untreated, it can spread to other oral structures and eventually lead to tooth and bone loss.

 EFFECTIVE TIPS FOR PARENTS TO HELP BUILD HEALTHY ORAL HABITS FOR THEIR CHILDREN

-- If your baby sleeps with a bottle at naptime or bedtime, fill it with just water.
+2. If your baby sleeps with a bottle during naptime or bedtime, fill it with only water.

-- If your children normally fall asleep while feeding, brush their teeth before feeding.
+3. If your child typically falls asleep while feeding, brush their teeth before the feeding.

-- Lift your baby’s lips and watch for changes in colour, spots, or lines on your child’s teeth, as these may be signs of potential dental issues.
+4. Lift your baby’s lips regularly and check for changes in color, spots, or lines on their teeth, as these may indicate early signs of dental issues.

-- As soon as the first tooth appears, start brushing your baby’s teeth with fluoride-based toothpaste in the morning and before bedtime.
-Fluoride is a mineral that protects teeth to a great extent.
+5. As soon as the first tooth appears, begin brushing your baby’s teeth with a fluoride-based toothpaste every morning and before bedtime.
+Fluoride is a mineral that helps protect teeth from decay.

-- While brushing your child’s teeth, put a small dab of toothpaste across a small soft brush and wipe off excess toothpaste.
-You can also start flossing your teeth at least once a day to prevent the accumulation of bacteria in hard-to-brush areas.
+6. When brushing your child’s teeth, use a small amount of toothpaste on a soft-bristled toothbrush and wipe away any excess.
+You can also begin flossing their teeth at least once a day to remove bacteria from areas that are hard to reach with a brush.

-- Change your child’s toothbrush between one to three months.
+7. Replace your child’s toothbrush every one to three months.

-- In order to prevent the spread of germs that cause tooth decay, do not put anything in your child’s mouth if it has been in your mouth.
-You also shouldn’t share cups, food, spoons, toothbrushes, etc.
+8. To prevent the spread of germs that cause tooth decay, avoid putting anything in your child’s mouth that has been in your own.
+Do not share cups, food, spoons, toothbrushes, or other items.

 DIAGNOSIS OF TOOTH DECAY IN CHILDREN

-Tooth decay should be diagnosed and treated in the beginning when it shows mild symptoms; otherwise, advanced tooth decay causes serious oral complications and is difficult to eliminate.
+Tooth decay should be diagnosed and treated early, when symptoms are still mild; otherwise, advanced tooth decay can cause serious oral complications and becomes more difficult to treat.

-Tooth decay in children can be diagnosed through a series of X-rays and radiographs.
-In the diagnosis process, dentists also examine the genetic history of gum diseases and probe your child’s teeth with various dental instruments to evaluate the presence of tender or soft areas in the mouth.
+Tooth decay in children can be diagnosed using dental X-rays.
+As part of the diagnostic process, dentists may also review the family history of gum disease and examine your child’s teeth using dental instruments to check for tender or softened areas.

 HOW CAN TOOTH DECAY BE TREATED IN CHILDREN?

-Tooth decay is described as the destruction or breakdown of the hard outer layer of teeth, the enamel, which causes holes in the tooth surface.
-If tooth decay advances beyond the initial stages, you cannot treat it at home, and it requires professional help.
+Tooth decay refers to the breakdown of the tooth’s hard outer layer, the enamel, leading to holes in the tooth surface.
+Once tooth decay progresses beyond the early stages, it cannot be treated at home and requires professional dental care.

-In the treatment of tooth decay, dentists generally remove the decayed portion of the tooth and replace it with dental fillings.
-Dental fillings are restorative dental procedures and effectively repair teeth functionality by minimizing the spread of decay to adjacent teeth.
+To treat tooth decay, dentists typically remove the decayed part of the tooth and restore it with a dental filling.
+Dental fillings are restorative procedures that help restore tooth function and prevent decay from spreading to nearby teeth.

 There are generally two types of dental fillings: